 meshctl cluster deregister

-Deregister a Kubernetes cluster from Gloo Mesh, cleaning up any associated resources
+Deregister a Kubernetes cluster from Gloo Mesh and clean up the associated Gloo Mesh resources from the cluster.

 Synopsis

-Deregistering a cluster removes the installed agent from the remote cluster as well as the other created resources such as service accounts.
-The edition must match the edition that the cluster was originally registered with.
+Deregistering a cluster removes the installed agent from the remote cluster as well as the other created resources such as secrets.

-If the management cluster is different than the one that the current context points then it an be provided via the –mgmt-context flag.
+If the management cluster is different than the one that the current context points to then it can be provided via the –kubecontext flag.

 Options